shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “What happened here?”
 Gra asked.

 One of the crew members turned to Gra.
-“Half our crew grew these strange bumps on their heads, and went wild attacking us.
+“Half our crew complained of real bad headaches.
+Then before we knew it, they grew these strange bumps on their heads, and went wild attacking us.
 We managed to survive by locking ourselves in this cage.
 They couldn’t cut through the bars, and they were too berserk to think to grab the key.
 Thanks for getting us out.”

 “No problem.
 Happy to help.
 Stay safe on your travels.”